cisco-open/terraform-provider-dcloud/docs/data-sources/vm_nat_rules.md

 page_title: "dcloud_vm_nat_rules Data Source - terraform-provider-dcloud"
 subcategory: ""
 description: |-
-  All the VM Nat rules currently in a given topology
+  All the VM Nat rules in a given topology
 ---

 # dcloud_vm_nat_rules (Data Source)

-All the VM Nat rules currently in a given topology
+All the VM Nat rules in a given topology